zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Kareem says, “We need to ramp up production right n ow.”
 “To ramp (ramp) up” means to increase.
 “Production” is making things.
 S o, “to ramp up production” means to increase the number of things you are maki ng.
 Normally the word “production” is used when we’re talking about physi cal things.
 Cars and chairs and cups – those are things that you could ramp up production on.
 Kareem is talking about ramping up production on whatever it is that the company Kareem and Valerie work for makes.
 We’re not sure what pro duct, what thing the company makes at this point.

 Valerie says, “We don’t know if that increase is si mply a blip or a trend.”
 Kareem is looking at how much the company has sold of the product and believes they need to make more, probably because they have start ed to sell more.
-Valerie, however, says, “We don’t know if that increase” – t he increase in sales – “is simply,” or just, “a blip” (blip).
+Valerie, however, says, “We don’t know if that increase” – the increase in sales – “is simply,” or just, “a blip” (blip).

 A “blip” is an increase in something, but it doesn’ t last very long.
 We might say it’s a “short-lived change” from the expected level  of something.
 If you have a “blip” in your sales figures, your sales went up for a short time, but it went back down again later.
 A “trend” (trend) is the directio n that something is moving.
 It could either be getting better or getting worse ove r time.
 It’s the direction of change in something.
 Valerie is saying that it isn’ t clear if the increase in sales is really a trend, if it is actually going to continue  increasing.